Offline-to-Online Multi-Agent Reinforcement Learning with Offline Value Function Memory and Sequential Exploration: EXPERIMENT

 \textbf{SE is effective.} Our results also demonstrate that SE is highly effective.
 In the \textit{2s3z} medium task, OVMSE outperforms OVM alone by a large margin in the first $200k$ steps, due to SE’s more efficient exploration.
 In the \textit{6h\_vs\_8z} medium task, using SE alone outperforms Switch CQL, where the only difference between the two algorithms is the use of $\epsilon$-greedy exploration versus decentralized SE.
 This clearly demonstrates the effectiveness of SE.

-\textbf{OVMSE has minimal reliance on offline data.} As shown in Figure~\ref{Ablation}(d), MACal-QL experiences a much larger performance drop when the mixing ratio is set to $0.0$ compared to $0.5$.
-This occurs because reusing offline data during online training helps reduce distribution shift.
-However, over-reliance on offline data can lead to slow online fine-tuning, especially when the offline data is of poor quality.
-In contrast, OVMSE with a mixing ratio of $0.0$ achieves fast and stable online fine-tuning during the online phase, demonstrating that OVMSE is not sensitive to data distribution change and well preserves the learned Q-values.
+\textbf{OVMSE has minimal reliance on offline data during online training.} We conduct an ablation study on 2s3z medium to examine the effect of reusing offline data during online training for OVMSE.
+We report the test returns at 200k environment steps (instead of the final fine-tuned test returns, as different mixing ratio values all achieve an optimal final test return).
+As shown in Table~\ref{ablation on mixing ratio}, OVMSE with a mixing ratio of 0.0 and 0.1 achieves fast and stable online fine-tuning during the online phase, demonstrating that OVMSE is not sensitive to data distribution shift and effectively preserves offline learned Q-values.
+This highlights a clear advantage of OVMSE, as over-reliance on offline data can lead to slow online fine-tuning, especially when the offline data is of poor quality.